Certificate Programs

 Interior Design Certificate

-The certificate provides aspiring interior designers the professional knowledge, competency, and applied skills necessary for the practice of interior design.
+The certificate provides aspiring interior designers with the professional knowledge, competency, and applied skills necessary for the practice of interior design.
 With a focus on sustainability, environmental stewardship, and health and wellness, this certificate integrates human-centered approaches with critical thinking, creativity, and innovation for interior environments.

 Classical Studies Certificate

-An 15-credit certificate program
+15-credit certificate program

 In collaboration with the Institute for Classical Architecture and Arts (ICAA), the College of Architecture and Planning offers graduate certificate in classical studies.